top of page

 Activity 2: Start by reviewing your feelings cards and practicing some movements with each emotion.
 Now for the fun part!
 You are going to have the child come up with four simple steps to make a dance (these can be very easy ie: jump, spin, touch the ground and clap) or more complicated if the child leads the movements that way.
 Practice it a few times all together so the child knows the dance.
 Now flip through your emotion cards and have the child do the dance expressing that emotion.
 For example (using the four steps listed above) if I pull out the “sad” face I might make my jump very heavy, spin very slowly with slumped shoulders, drop my head as I go to the ground, and clap without much enthusiasm.

 Once you’ve been through each of these emotions (maybe a few times each!) let the child pick an emotion (without telling you what it is).
 Have them do the dance expressing the emotion (no words!) and see if you can guess what they were expressing!
-You can also flip the rolls and see if they can guess your emotion!
+You can also flip the roles and see if they can guess your emotion!

 Activity 3: With this activity you get to combine two sets of flashcards and start to layer some of these ideas together.
 You’ll need your feelings/face cards and your seasonal cards.
 Have the child put the seasonal cards in a random order to make a dance (if you haven’t explored the seasonal flashcards yet refer to our Seasons of Movement Lesson Plan for more details).
 For the older children you can have them practice it a few times so they know it, or you can use the cues on the back of each card to help them remember each movement.
 Then have them pick an emotion card to go with it.
 As they do these dance steps they will also be expressing an emotion.
 This encourages new ways of moving and allows them to discover new ways to show each emotion.
 Go through it a few times.
 You can also have them secretly pick an emotion and do the seasonal dance and have you guess (as you did before).
 Remember you can keep changing the order of the seasonal shapes as well as the emotions.
 The possibilities are endless and this can get really fun and silly!